-Honestly that was the best waterfall I have seen in my life.
+Honestly, that was the best waterfall I have seen in my life.
 It was so beautiful with seven cascades of clear water.

 You will never get tired of watching this amazing waterfall.
-But we didn’t get in to the bottom part pool without a proper idea of the deepness.
+But we didn’t get into the bottom part pool without a proper idea of the deepness.
 From there you can see the top of the main waterfall, Diyaluma.

-If you visit there during a rainy season, you have pay an extra attention to the slippery rocks on the top.
+If you visit there during a rainy season, you have to pay extra attention to the slippery rocks on the top.
 Even though you get pictures from there, always keep someone in a reachable distance.

 After enjoying the view of the underneath valleys, we started going back to Upper Diyaluma falls to have a bath.
 After finding a natural pool with a lower flow, we almost spend one hour in that clear cool water.